marcosperez/portfolio-railway/readme.md

 - [ ] Add Admin Page
   - [ ] List Users
   - [ ] "Upload" videos and descriptions
+- [ ] Read about tRPC and implement if its useful
 - [ ] Add Video Page
   - List Videos with basic filters
 - [ ] Add example with GrapQL